mishurov/applets/README.rst

     :alt: i3_patch screenshot
     :align: center

 Patch to enable tmux-like "zoom" mode - maximize container and don't hide i3bar.
-And shell script (**smart_fullscreen.sh**) which zooms/fullscreens (in or out depending on state) whole stacked and tabbed layouts instead of particular focused container
+And shell script (**smart_fullscreen.sh**) which zooms/fullscreens (in or out depending on state) whole stacked and tabbed layouts instead of particular focused container.
+Daemon **zoom_bar_d.py** marks workspaces with zoomed windows.
+You can run it in i3 config 'exec_always --no-startup-id python2 ~/.config/i3/scripts/zoom_bar_d.py', 'exec_always' instead 'exec' because on reloading i3 ipc-socket may be changed.

 **Note:** Patch is only for 4.10.4 version, for newer versions it needs to be slightly changed - mostly in refactored i3's "render" function.
 4.10.4 now is newest stable version in Gentoo packages, current i3's "next" git branch was buggy when I tested it for personal use, so patches for newer versions should be later.